rsoury/buyte-woocommerce/README.txt

-=== Buyte Mobile Payments Plugin for WooCommerce ===
+=== Buyte Plugin for WooCommerce ===
-Contributors: buyte
+Contributors: Ryan Soury
-Tags: buyte mobile payments woocommerce, buyte mobile payments module for woocommerce, buyte woocommerce addon , buyte payment gateway for woocommerce, buyte for woocommerce, buyte payment gateway for wordpress, mobile payments, apple pay, buyte woocommerce plugin, apple pay woocommerce plugin
-Stable tag: 1.0.0
+Tags: buyte, fast checkout, mobile-first, mobile checkout, apple pay, google pay, digital wallet, buyte checkout Stable tag: 1.0.0
 License: GPLv2 or later License http://www.gnu.org/licenses/gpl-2.0.html

-Buyte WooCommerce Plugin enables customer to checkout from the Checkout, Cart and Product pages using Apple Pay and other supported mobile/accelerated payment methods.
+Buyte WooCommerce Plugin enables customer to checkout using Apple Pay and Google Pay from the Product, Cart and Checkout pages.

 == Description ==
-In just few clicks, you can start offering Apple Pay on your Woocommerce Store.
+Accelerate your customer experience with a bite sized checkout

-**What is Buyte Mobile Payments?**
+**What is Buyte Checkout?**
-Buyte provides a widget that allows you to implement Apple Pay and have it exposed across all browsers and devices.
-No longer are your customers force to use Safari to pay with Apple Pay.
-We also provide full support for our integrations, which means a faulty SSL certificate won't block your streamlined mobile payment method.
+Buyte is small widget that sits on your website that loads widely used digital wallets, hassle free.
+Offer your customers Apple Pay and Google Pay in a single install.
+By integrating Buyte into your e-commerce website, your visitors can securely checkout with their mobile wallet.
+Don't force credit card forms and user login forms on your new visitors.

 == Installation ==